If you need to scrape e-commerce data, especially product data, you may encounter a situation like this:

 2. Create a Loop Item - to loop through each color option

-Choose No
+Choose No.

-Set up AJAX timeout (Learn more about Handling AJAX)
+Set up AJAX timeout (Learn more about Handling AJAX).

-Make sure the Open in a new tab option is UNselected
+Make sure the Open in a new tab option is unchecked.

-Click Apply to save
+Click Apply to save.

 (Optional) Click Loop Item to change the "Loop Mode" from Fixed List to Variable List.
-Then, enter the Element XPath: //a[contains(@class,"cover-swatch js-cover-swatch")].
-This is important when you have different products with different numbers of colors to scrape.

 Tip: The XPath above only works for the example web page we use in this tutorial.
-For your own target websites, you will need to write the XPath on your own.
+For your target websites, you will need to write the XPath on your own.
 Check out this tutorial to learn how to write it: What is XPath and how to use it in Octoparse

 3. Extract Data - to extract all product-related data